log-ox/log-ox.github.io/index.md

 ## Dates

 * October 29, 2023.
 Registration opens.
+First come first served, up to capacity.
 * November 18, 2023.
 Registration closes.
 After this date we maintain a wait list and registrations are considered up to capacity.
 * November 25.
 Conference.